silverstripe/cwp/docs/en/02_Features.md/solr_search.md

 Now when you search on the site, `StaffMember` results will show alongside normal `Page` results.

+## Basic usage

+Basic usage is a four step process:

+1).
+Define an index in SilverStripe (Note: The specific connector index instance - that's what defines which engine gets used)

+	:::php
+	class MyIndex extends SolrIndex {
+		function init() {
+			$this->addClass('Page');
+			$this->addFulltextField('Title');
+			$this->addFulltextField('Content');
+		}
+	}

+You can also skip listing all searchable fields, and have the index figure it out automatically via `addAllFulltextFields()`.

+2).
+Add something to the index (Note: You can also just update an existing document in the CMS. but adding _existing_ objects to the index is connector specific)

+	:::php
+	$page = new Page(array('Content' => 'Help me.
+My house is on fire.
+This is less than optimal.'));
+	$page->write();

+Note: There's usually a connector-specific "reindex" task for this.

+3).
+Build a query

+	:::php
+	$query = new SearchQuery();
+	$query->search('My house is on fire');

+4).
+Apply that query to an index

+	:::php
+	$results = singleton('MyIndex')->search($query);

+Note that for most connectors, changes won't be searchable until _after_ the request that triggered the change.

+### Searching Specific Fields

+By default, the index searches through all indexed fields.
+This can be limited by arguments to the `search()` call.

+	:::php
+	$query = new SearchQuery();
+	$query->search('My house is on fire', array('Page_Title'));
+	// No results, since we're searching in title rather than page content
+	$results = singleton('MyIndex')->search($query);

+### Searching Value Ranges

+Most values can be expressed as ranges, most commonly dates or numbers.
+To search for a range of values rather than an exact match, use the `SearchQuery_Range` class.
+The range can include bounds on both sides, or stay open ended by simply leaving the argument blank.

+	:::php
+	$query = new SearchQuery();
+	$query->search('My house is on fire');
+	// Only include documents edited in 2011 or earlier
+	$query->filter('Page_LastEdited', new SearchQuery_Range(null, '2011-12-31T23:59:59Z'));
+	$results = singleton('MyIndex')->search($query);

+Note: At the moment, the date format is specific to the search implementation.

+### Searching Empty or Existing Values

+Since there's a type conversion between the SilverStripe database, object properties and the search index persistence, its often not clear which condition is searched for.
+Should it equal an empty string, or only match if the field wasn't indexed at all?
+The `SearchQuery` API has the concept of a "missing" and "present" field value for this:

+	:::php
+	$query = new SearchQuery();
+	$query->search('My house is on fire');
+	// Needs a value, although it can be false
+	$query->filter('Page_ShowInMenus', SearchQuery::$present);
+	$results = singleton('MyIndex')->search($query);

+### Indexing Multiple Classes

+An index is a denormalized view of your data, so can hold data from more than one model.
+As you can only search one index at a time, all searchable classes need to be included.

+	:::php
+	class MyIndex extends SolrIndex {
+		function init() {
+			$this->addClass('Page');
+			$this->addClass('Member');
+			$this->addFulltextField('Content'); // only applies to Page class
+			$this->addFulltextField('FirstName'); // only applies to Member class }
+	}

+### Using Multiple Indexes

+Multiple indexes can be created and searched independently, but if you wish to override an existing index with another, you can use the `$hide_ancestor` config.

+	:::php
+	class MyReplacementIndex extends MyIndex {
+		private static $hide_ancestor = 'MyIndex';

+		public function init() {
+			parent::init();
+			$this->addClass('File');
+			$this->addFulltextField('Title');
+		}
+	}

+You can also filter all indexes globally to a set of pre-defined classes if you wish to prevent any unknown indexes from being automatically included.

+	:::yaml
+	FullTextSearch:
+	  indexes:
+	    - MyReplacementIndex
+	    - CoreSearchIndex

 ## Boosting results

 <div class="notice" markdown='1'>This feature requires cwp recipe 1.1.1 or above</div>